 Draft a 1000-1500 word essay that analyzes in depth a small aspect, element, scene, or angle of the graphic text Persepolis.
-Your analysis must make use of one approved secondary source to aid your interpretation, incorporating specific paraphrase/quotation from that source as a lever, a lens, and/or a foil.
+Your analysis must make use of one approved secondary source to aid your interpretation, incorporating specific paraphrases/quotations from that source as data, as a lens, and/or as a foil.
 (We'll discuss these terms in class.)
-Your essay must make an argument that reasonable readers could disagree with, and should indicate how seeing this part your way will affect a reader's understanding of the whole book.
+Your essay must make an argument that reasonable readers could disagree with, and you should indicate how seeing this part your way will affect a reader's understanding of the whole book.
+You should

-- Assume your audience has already read/heard/seen this text; you may summarize or describe small bits of it here and there to support your analysis, but try not to spend more than two sentences at a time just giving plot summary - Advance your own interpretation rather than only repeating or discussing others' ideas - Use and thoroughly analyze direct quotations or other specific examples - Use academic vocabulary as necessary, but don't get overly thesaurus-ized - Include the features of a formal analysis essay: title, intro/conclusion, well-organized paragraphs, intext citations and works cited page
+- Assume your audience has already read/seen Persepolis: you may summarize or describe small bits of it here and there to support your analysis, but try not to spend more than two sentences at a time just giving plot summary - Advance your own interpretation-what do you see when you look closely that isn't immediately obvious, and why is that important?-rather than only repeating or discussing others' ideas - Integrate and thoroughly analyze direct quotations or other specific examples from an approved scholarly source - Use academic vocabulary as necessary, but don't get overly thesaurus-ized - Include the features of a formal analysis essay: title, introduction/conclusion, well-organized paragraphs, in-text citations and works cited page (MLA or another appropriate standard format)